 The courses in this specialization are intended to prepare Mechanical Engineering students to work in all areas related to welding and joining, including welding and joining processes (including robotic welding), welding metallurgy, and welding design and fabrication and quality control.

-This elective includes the following 5 courses with one optional course:
+The specialization includes the following 5 courses with one optional course:

 - ME 435 - Industrial Metallurgy